Sorex-Studios/sorexproject.eu/docs/services/hosting/README.md

 > Is it possible to be refunded after you have already paid?

 Unfortunately, this is not possible.
 Your donation cannot be refunded due to several reasons including the cost of fees.

+> How quickly will the server be ready?

+Time depends on our virtual machines and our availability.
+In the best case in a few hours the server will be ready.